minikorp/drill/README.md

 )
 ```

-In order to support mutable like syntax for this types Drill provides two new Types `DrillList` and `DrillMap` that implement like kotlin `MutableList` and a `MutableMap` respectivly but perform some bookeeping in order to maintain data classes copy method semantics.
+In order to support mutable like syntax for this types Drill provides two new Types `DrillList` and `DrillMap` that implement like kotlin `MutableList` and a `MutableMap` respectively but perform some bookkeeping in order to maintain data classes copy method semantics.

 This way, we can easily modify items inside lists as if they were mutable lists of mutable items.